Legal Policies

 v) Humiliating treatment likely to affect her/his health or safety.

-Any actions or words with any sexual connotations that interfere with an individual’s ability to work or create an uncomfortable atmosphere are considered acts of Sexual Harassment.
+Any actions or words with a sexual connotation that interfere with an individual’s ability to work or create an uncomfortable atmosphere are considered acts of Sexual Harassment.

 e.
 “Witness” shall mean a person (of any gender) who personally has seen or observed the Complainant experiencing Sexual Harassment or who has knowledge about such an incident.